This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 1. Pour the batter into the pan and add the sliced peach on top.
 Using a spatula, pour the batter on top of the melted butter in the baking dish.
 Do not mix the butter and batter together.
 While the cobbler is baking, the butter and batter will combine.
 Layer the sliced peaches directly on top of the batter in the baking pan.

 1. Bake the cobbler.
 Place the baking dish directly in the preheated oven.
-Bake for 45 to 55 minutes until the batter has risen to the top and surrounded the peach slices.
+Bake for 45 to 55 minutes until the batter has risen to the top and surrounds the peach slices.

-• When the butter is in the oven melting, make sure to watch it, so it does not burn.
+• When the butter is melting in the oven, make sure to watch it, so it does not burn.
 When butter burns, it becomes bitter.
 Pull out the baking dish with butter when it has just melted.

 Top of peach cobbler after coming out of the oven showing golden top and slices of peaches.